 In their interviews, both John Karkoulis and his sister-in-law Maria Triada spoke about the tendency for youth today to “move on” as they grow older.
 John sees that many youth leave Kingston, and Kingston’s Greek community, after they graduate from post-secondary school.
 Maria made the same observation, saying that youth “move to bigger cities” and then become uninterested in the church.
 The fact that our community has dwindling numbers is hard to deny.
 Church enrollment decreases over the years, as in many religious communities.
 There are many factors for this, of course.
 In the Greek community, wherein the church is the center point, the health of the faith is uniquely tied with the health of the community.
 In worrying about the future of our cultural community, then, worries about the future of our faith are typically entwined.

-Voula Stathopoulos is currently the president of our Philoptohos (the church’s ladies’ philanthropic group) and believes the church needs to find a way to involve more young people.
+Voula Stathopoulos is currently (at the time of my writing this in 2018) the president of our Philoptohos, the church’s ladies’ philanthropic group, and believes the church needs to find a way to involve more young people.
 As a youth in the Greek community, one typically attends Greek school and Sunday school, accompanying parents to church and being present for major holidays, and the point where youth leave the community tends to be the point where they grow more independent from their families.
 The focus, many feel, should be on encouraging youth to build their own relationship with their faith and community.
 As Voula states, the church needs to do something to “bring younger people in”.
 She suggests the community shifts to recognize both the Canadian and Greek components of one’s life and that one does not need to “choose just one side”.

 Similarly, George Katinas thinks that a division between a secular and a faith-based community might help the continuation of the Greek culture.
 “Increasingly,” he says, “a lot of Greek people are not religious or they don’t see the Greek church as uniting them.”
 Instead, they see other factors as uniting them: and perhaps there could be a model of a community that is attached to the church but does not revolve around it.
 He knows of several friends of his that do not use the church as the center of socializing with Greek people because they are not religious.
 He feels that young people who are not religious then tend to not be part of the community at all.
 Just because people reject the religious components, however, he feels they should not reject everything all together.
 It’s very difficult, since Orthodox Christianity is a big part of Greek culture.
 It is extremely interconnected.
 For example, even though George is not very religious, he decided to baptize his daughter.
 Even his non-religious friends celebrate their Name Day (which is dedicated to a Saint).